 - USB-C: Yes (100 W)

 If a business monitor is more of your cup of tea, then the HP E24u is worth checking out.
-This 24-inch monitor bundles an FHD screen and is adequate for regular office work.
+This budget MacBook monitor bundles a 24-inch FHD screen and is adequate for regular office work.
 But the feature that helps it stand apart from the rest is its support for 100W charging power.
 So yeah, you needn’t connect a separate power cable to juice your laptop.
-Plus, it bundles a built-in USB-C hub which lets you connect several peripherals and accessories.
+Plus, it bundles a built-in USB Type-C hub which lets you connect several peripherals and accessories.
 It helps to transfer data to external storage.

 Surprisingly, the HP E24u has a wide array of ports.
-Apart from the USB-C ports, there are HDMI and DisplayPort connectors.
-So you can connect Windows desktop or an older laptop with it as well.
+Apart from the USB Type-C ports, there are HDMI and DisplayPort connectors.
+So you can connect Windows desktop or an older laptop with it.